Nuitysun/data_science_portfolio/Hotels_rates_change_prediction/README.md

 - Average precision for positive class (price changed): 73.37% of rooms that were predicted to have changed prices actually had changes in prices.
 - roc_auc_score: 66.81

 For the test week there were 806 observations.
-Model predicted that we need to update 537 rooms (66.63% of all rooms) and this way we capture 79.60% of all rates changes.
+Model predicted that we need to update 537 rooms (66.63% of all rooms) and this way we capture 79.60% of all rates changes.</pre>

 ### 8.2 Increase weight for positive class prediction as it's important to capture all rates changes
 We can improve recall for positive class by sacrificing precision of predictions.

 **Predictions for day `Lisbon` data with `scale_pos_weight` = 2.5:**
-- Average recall for positive class (price changed) increased to 90.77% (from 84.23%), average precision reduced to 90.77% (from 94.81%)
+<pre>- Average recall for positive class (price changed) increased to 90.77% (from 84.23%), average precision reduced to 90.77% (from 94.81%)</pre>

 **Predictions for day `Barcelona` data with `scale_pos_weight` = 2.5:**
-- Average recall for positive class (price changed) increased to 98.38% (from 79.60%), average precision reduced to 70.27% (from 73.37%)
+<pre>- Average recall for positive class (price changed) increased to 98.38% (from 79.60%), average precision reduced to 70.27% (from 73.37%)</pre>

 ## 9. Conclusions and Recommendations